-- l.
-All our economic difficulties are, of course, related-high interest rates and slow growth boost the deficit, and higher deficits create greater uncertainty in the business community as to our future course; will there be more inflation, or less credit available for business expansion? - 2.
-Because of this, it makes sense first of all to chart a path that is most likely to bring stable growth without inflation.
-Higher growth boosts revenues and cuts unemployment costs, thereby reducing the deficit as well: already, upward revisions of growth estimates are being made in light of the economic indicators. - 3.
-In the short term, as the President urges, it makes sense to continue to review every part of the Federal budget in an effort to bring the deficit down.
-This means both defense and entitlements must be under scrutiny to maximize the efficiency of every dollar spent.
-A balanced deficit reduction program is still our goal. - 4.
-Continued efforts to restrain the deficit by controlling Federal spending will give the Federal Reserve a bit more room to accommodate the potential for real growth that exists in the economy without inflationary pump-priming.
+1. All our economic difficulties are, of course, related--high interest rates and slow growth boost the deficit, and higher deficits create greater uncertainty in the business community as to our future course; will there be more inflation, or less credit available for business expansion?

+2. Because of this, it makes sense first of all to chart a path that is most likely to bring stable growth without inflation.
+Higher growth boosts revenues and cuts unemployment costs, thereby reducing the deficit as well: already, upward revisions of growth estimates are being made in light of our economic progress and indications of further improvements.

+3. Continued efforts to restrain the deficit by controlling Federal spending will give the Federal Reserve a bit more room to accommodate the potential for real growth that exists in the economy without inflationary pump-priming.
 But restraint in both fiscal and monetary policy is crucial if we want to maintain long-term confidence in the economic program.
+The reappointment of Chairman Volcker at the Federal Reserve is a good move towards maintaining public confidence.

 III.
-The Budget Impasse
+The Budget